mwojnars/hypertag/docs/index.md

     | fun(x) is equal $my_function(x)
     $ obj = MyClass(z)

-The HyperHTML standard runtime understands the same _package.module_ syntax of import paths as Python.
-This syntax can be applied to Python and Hypertag files alike: the latter must have the ".hy" extension in order to be recognized.
+The HyperHTML standard runtime recognizes the same _package.module_ syntax of import paths as Python.
+The "dotted" path syntax can be applied to Python and Hypertag files alike: the latter must have the ".hy" extension in order to be detected.
 The interpretation of import paths is runtime-specific, so some other (custom) runtime classes could parse these paths differently, for instance, to enable the import of scripts from a DB instead of files, or from remote locations etc.